dcos/lashup/README.md

 ## Background

 Lashup is an underlying infrastructure project of Minuteman.
 It enables Minuteman to determine the list of available backends to fulfill a connection request.
 In the context of project Peacekeeper, Lashup could disseminate the list of available IP and port endpoints.
-The system has to have strong availability performance properties, and availability properties.
+The system has to have strong availability performance properties, and high-availability properties.
 It is also known as the "Event Fabric".

 Lashup runs on every agent in a cluster.
 Most of the information needed can be derived from a Mesos agent's `TaskInfo` and `TaskStatus` records.
 Therefore, the initial goal of Lashup is to advertise up-to-date task records of an agent.
 In addition to this, it must replicate this state to all other nodes running Lashup.
 This can be modeled as a key-value system, where every agent has its own namespace, only it can write to, and other agents can read from.
-The estimate of the information used from a `TaskInfo` record is likely to be under a kilobyte, and the `TaskStatus` size is likely to be under 512 bytes.
+The estimate of the size of the information used from a `TaskInfo` record is likely to be under a kilobyte, and the `TaskStatus` size is likely to be under 512 bytes.
 Efficiencies can be taken in order to advertise only mutations, such as the work from the [Delta-CRDT paper](http://arxiv.org/abs/1410.2803).

 Since this information is used to make routing decisions, it must be disseminated in a timely manner.
 Lashup should provide strong guarantees about timely convergence not only under partial failure, but typical operating conditions.
 Although it is not a strong requirement, Lashup should also provide a mechanism to determine whether a replica (an agent) has entirely failed to avoid sending requests to it.
 It is likely that a different mechanism will have to be used for state dissemination versus liveness checking.